Ecuador vs. Other Amazon Regions: Why The Amazon of Ecuador Stands Out

 (Tapirus terrestris)

-The Lowland Tapir, also known as the Brazilian Tapir, is the largest land mammal in the Cuyabeno Reserve.
-With its robust body, distinctive prehensile snout, and thick skin, this herbivorous mammal is perfectly suited to the dense rainforests and swamps of the Amazon.
-Often found near water, tapirs are excellent swimmers and feed on aquatic plants, leaves, and fruit.
-What makes the Lowland Tapir particularly interesting is its flexible snout, which works much like an elephant’s trunk, allowing it to grasp and pull down leaves or fruits with remarkable precision.
+The Lowland Tapir, also called the Brazilian Tapir, is the largest land mammal in the Cuyabeno Reserve.
+With its strong body, unique snout, and thick skin, this herbivorous mammal is well adapted to the dense rainforests and swamps of the Amazon.
+Often found near water, tapirs are great swimmers and feed on aquatic plants, leaves, and fruits.
+What makes the Lowland Tapir especially interesting is its flexible snout, which functions like an elephant's trunk, helping it grasp and pull down leaves or fruit with great precision.

 cuyabeno-reserve-tapir